based on Reviews

 • Preferably found in whole grain products

-• People with an average diet consume about 200 mg of magnesium per day through their diet
+• Averagely nourished people absorb approximately 200 mg of magnesium per day through food

 Magnesium-rich foods